CiscoCloud/kubernetes-ansible/README.md

         - tuskar - Deployment service API
         - openstack - Common OpenStack client supporting multiple services

-How to install with pip:
+        # How to install with pip:
         pip install python-PROJECTclient
         (Replace PROJECT with the lowercase name of the client)

-How to update with pip:
+        # How to update with pip:
         pip install --upgrade python-PROJECTclient
         (Replace PROJECT with the lowercase name of the client)

         To remove the client, run the pip uninstall command: pip uninstall python-PROJECTclient
         (Replace PROJECT with the lowercase name of the client)

-Additional OpenStack CLI information: http://docs.openstack.org/user-guide/common/cli_install_openstack_command_line_clients.html
+Additional OpenStack CLI information [here](http://docs.openstack.org/user-guide/common/cli_install_openstack_command_line_clients.html)

 - Download Openstack RC file from Openstack Project Web Interface(Access & Security --> API Access)